woudc/pywoudc/README.md

 Meteorological Organization.

 The WOUDC archive is made available via
-[OGC Web Services](https://geo.woudc.org).
-These web services are publically available and can be used within a GIS environment and / or software supporting the OGC standards.  pywoudc provides a high level library using Python idioms (API, data structures) which provides Python implementations a simple, straightforward bridge without requiring intimate knowledge of the OGC standards.
+[OGC APIs](https://api.woudc.org).
+These APIs are publically available and can be used with any environment and / or software supporting the OGC API standards.  pywoudc provides a high level library using Python idioms (API, data structures) which provides Python implementations a simple, straightforward bridge without requiring intimate knowledge of the OGC standards.